Download a detailed PDF brochure and unlock an exclusive discount for this tour

 Nuwara Eliya: Travel by train through Sri Lanka’s central highlands, where mist-covered mountains, cascading waterfalls and emerald tea plantations unfold at every turn.
 This scenic journey from Kandy to Nuwara Eliya offers a glimpse into the island’s colonial past, passing historic railway stations and landscapes unchanged for generations before arriving at the hotel.

 Nuwara Eliya: Discover Nuwara Eliya with your Travel Director, exploring a town once known as Little England for its colonial bungalows, golf courses and rose gardens.
 Stroll along the shores of Gregory Lake, an artificial reservoir built in 1873 to support British agricultural experiments.
-Visit the Nuwara Eliya Post Office, a striking Tudor-style building dating back to 1894, which remains one of the country’s oldest functioning post offices.
+Next, visit the Nuwara Eliya Post Office, a striking Tudor-style building dating back to 1894, which remains one of the country’s oldest functioning post offices.

 Ella: Gaze out from one of Sri Lanka’s most striking escarpments, where the central highlands drop sharply to the southern plains.
 Formed by ancient geological shifts, this dramatic gap cuts through the mountains, offering a view that stretches for miles.
 Tea-covered slopes, winding roads and distant waterfalls create a landscape shaped by both nature and history.